Social networking startup

 PLEASE NOTE THIS SECTION IS OPTIMISED FOR DESKTOP VIEWING.

-Alumnet is an early stage startup building a brand-new and exclusive social network for alumni of the UK's top schools.
+Alumnet is an early stage startup building a brand-new alumni engagement platform for schools in the UK

 With a minimum viable product - in the form of a website - having been built by an agency, my first challenge was to take the learnings from this MVP and begin the end-to-end design of the iOS App.